 Offering the panoramic view of the majestic Himalayas, as well as the natural landscapes makes this season more preferable for the trek.

-Besides, the clear blue Sky and the bearable temperature make this season the best among the trekkers.
+Besides, the clear blue Sky and the bearable temperature make this season the best for the trekkers.

 Everest Base Camp Trek Tips

 It is always the best idea to start the trek early as you will witness a stunning view of the entire landscape and mountains in the morning.

 You will have more time to spend with nature if you start early.
 Nothing can beat the sunrise view at the peak of the majestic Himalayas.

 Besides, when traveling to mountain regions, we must be cautious that bad weather can hit at any time of the month.

 Thus, starting early and ending early are the best options.
 On the early hand, an early start can be less tiring and more satisfying.

 Carry Extra Handcash

 It is always wise to carry extra hand cash when it is for a trek to a mountain region like Everest.
 If you want to buy something you have to pay by hand cash as credit cards are not accepted in this region.